How to use mindful eating can reduce holiday stress, 3 ways

 Here are 3 ways to use mindful eating during the holidays to stay attuned to your physical and emotional needs.

 The holiday season is a busy time of year.
 There are plenty of ways to distract you from taking care of yourself.
-Attunement disruptors like travel, late-night parties, eating different foods, hosting family or friends, work parties, and kid’s activities can distract you from basic needs like eating regularly, movement, and sleep.
+Attunement disruptors like travel, late-night parties, eating different foods, hosting family or friends, work parties, and kid’s activities can distract you from basic needs like eating regularly, exercise, and sleep.

 1. Eating enough consistently is the foundation of mindful eating